Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 How To Serve

 Curl up in front of the fireplace on a cold night with a big mug of this creamy hot chocolate.
 Top your drink with a handful of mini marshmallows and a spoonful of whipped cream.
-Add a tasty plate of snowball cookies or butter cookies for a sweet treat on the side.

 This hot cocoa mix recipe also makes a great homemade gift to give to friends and family during the holidays.
 Add the mixture to a mason jar tied with a pretty ribbon and heating instructions.